alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 -p seata-server listening service port number
 -m storage mode, optional values: file, db.
 File is for single-point mode and DB is for HA mode.
 When using DB storage mode, you need to modify the database configuration of the store configuration node in the configuration and initialize [global_table, branch_table, and
 Lock_ Table] ( https://github.com/seata/seata/blob/1.5.0/script/server/db/mysql.sql )
 -h is used to solve seata-server and business side cross-network problems.
-The configured host value is displayed directly to the registry's service available address host, which needs to be configured as public network IP or NATIP when cross-network.
+The configured host value is displayed directly to the registry service available address host, which needs to be configured as public network IP or NATIP when cross-network.
 If both are in the same local area network, no configuration is required
 -e for multi-environment configuration center isolation
 Start Seata Server with the following command